Credit Guide and Privacy Statement

 If you have a complaint, we request you follow these steps:

-In cases where your complaint will take longer to resolve, we will update you progressively.
+4. In cases where your complaint will take longer than 30 days to resolve, we will notify you in writing.

 THIRD PARTY PRODUCTS OR SERVICES